Last Updated on March, 2023 by Edison

 It’s like I’m in the middle of the ocean on a small boat, and there’s no land in sight.

-I got into that situation because I accepted those irrational thoughts and beliefs without questioning them.
-Basically, I indoctrinated myself.
+I got into that situation because I accepted those thoughts and beliefs without questioning them.

-Session after session, the therapist helped me think rationally, the defense mechanisms rose less and less, my perception changed, the illusion I had built fell, and I started to act.
+That’s why I went to therapy and session after session; she helped me think rationally, the defense mechanisms rose less and less, my perception changed, the illusion I had built fell, and I started to act.

-At the beginning of therapy, I was bitter, angry, and many times rude to her.
+At the beginning of therapy, I was bitter, angry, and often rude to her.

 Think about it for a moment.